rackerlabs/rackspace-how-to/content/rackconnect/how-to-prevent-rackconnect-from-overwriting-custom-iptables-rules-on-linux-cloud-servers.md

-This article describes a method that advanced users can use to modify the default behavior of RackConnect Automation's software firewall management on Linux cloud servers to allow them to create their own iptables rules.
+This article describes a method that advanced users can use to modify the default behavior of RackConnect Automation's software firewall management on Linux&reg; cloud servers to allow them to create their own iptables rules.

 ### Target audience for this article